-Emma received her PhD in Sociology from the University of Nottingham in 2017 (thesis titled: ‘Emotion and Gender in Local Anti-Austerity Activist Cultures’).
+Emma Craddock was awarded her PhD in sociology by the University of Nottingham in 2017.
 Her PhD and MA in Research Methods were funded by the Economic and Social Research Council (ESRC).
-Her research utilised a feminist methodology and a combination of qualitative research methods to produce an in-depth exploration of the ‘making’ and ‘practising’ of local anti-austerity activist cultures.
+Her research utilised a feminist methodology and a combination of qualitative research methods to produce an in-depth exploration of the ‘making’ and ‘practising’ of local anti-austerity activist culture.
 It focused on gendered differences in lived and felt experiences of activism, the gendered barriers and exclusions that exist to doing activism and becoming an activist, the (gendered) role of ‘care’ within anti-austerity activism, how emotions motivate and sustain political participation, and the relationship between online and offline forms and spaces of activism.
-Emma achieved an MA in Social Research Methods (with distinction) in 2012 and was awarded a first class BA (Hons) in Sociology from the University of Warwick in 2010.
-Emma currently works at Birmingham City University as a Lecturer in Academic Skills Support in the Personal Development Department in the Health, Education, and Life Sciences Faculty.
-Emma’s research interests include Social theory, political activism, social movements, gender and feminism, the public sphere and civil society, cultural sociology, sociology of emotions, media studies (particularly ‘new’ media technologies), qualitative research methods, philosophy of research, doctoral study, creative pedagogies, teaching: critical thinking; academic writing.
+The research monograph will be published by Bristol University Press at the start of 2020, titled Living Against Austerity: A Feminist Investigation of Doing Activism and Being Activist.
+Since 2016 Emma has taught sociology, research methods, and academic skills at a variety of Higher Education Institutions in the UK.
+Emma joined Birmingham City University in September 2019 as a Senior Lecturer in Health Research, teaching research methodologies to postgraduate healthcare professionals.
+She is also Deputy Director of the Centre for Social Care Health and Related Research (C-SCHaRR).
+Emma’s research interests include gender, women’s health, knowledge mobilisation, emotion, social movements, new communication technologies, philosophy of research and transformative pedagogies.
+She can be contacted at email@example.com

 Trevor Croker is a third year PhD student in the Department of Science and Technology in Society (STS) program at Virginia Tech.
 His primary research interests revolve around the nexus between digital technologies and their manifestations in physical space.
 Trevor’s research draws upon historians of technology, infrastructural studies, and STS scholars.
 His current dissertation project looks at the historical origins, and contemporary concerns, with cloud computing and distributed networking.
 Internet architecture and access are central to his project.
 Trevor approaches his research with a background in sociology.
 He earned his undergraduate degree in this field at the University of California, Santa Cruz.